 At this age, it’s time to start talking to your child about what to look for in a credit card and how to use it responsibly.
 To start, it’s helpful to research which credit cards have the lowest interest rate and no annual fees before signing up.
 It’s also important they learn to limit credit card use to an amount they can pay off at the end of each month.

 By discussing these items with your child, you will save them from accumulating credit card debt on top of possible student loan debt, which can make it nearly impossible for them to buy larger items (like a car or a house) due to bad credit later on.
 To add, prospective employers may also check their credit history to help decide whether or not to hire them, so having a good credit score is crucial.

 Most people have a savings account by the time they’re 18.
 Make sure your child deposits any money they make into their account from the start — this will help simplify budgeting, saving money and understanding the maximum amount they should be spending via credit each month.

-1. Using their bank statements, calculate how much money they made over the past year.
+Step 1: Calculate how much money they made over the past year.

-5. Split their total income into three sections and see what they have for annual spending, saving and sharing money as explained in the Ages 3 - 5 section.
+Step 5: Split their total income into three sections and see what they have for annual spending, saving and sharing money as explained in the Ages 3 - 5 section.
 This will keep them aware of any time they need to dip into their savings money and they can make an informed choice.

-6. Compare their spending money total against these expenses.
+Step 6: Compare their spending money total against these expenses.
 Will it cover everything?
 If not, they can dip into their "sharing" money and, if needed, their "saving" money.

 By now, your child should have a clear idea of where their money is coming from, what it’s paying for and what they have leftover.
 This will determine the maximum monthly amount they are allowed to charge to their credit card.
 If all expenses are being covered by their spending and sharing money, they should consider holding off on getting a credit card so their savings can continue to grow.